nikhiljha95/zanonymity/README.md

 Other parameters are available to better understand the internal functioning of the model.
 Please refer to the class documentation.

 The `zanon_model.py` contains the z-anonymity class, while the file `zanonymity.ipynb` shows which types of information it is possible to extract from an instantiation of the model.
+The `zanon_model_classes.py` contains the z-anonymity class designed to cope with two classes of users with different exposing rates.